 - Reduce stress.
 Stress can have a negative effect on your body.
-Learn stress-management skills before you get pregnant so stress doesn’t affect your baby.
+Learn stress-management skills before you get pregnant so that stress doesn’t affect your baby.

 - Get prenatal checkups.
-Schedule regular appointments with your doctor and go to all of them.
+Schedule regular appointments with your doctor, and go to all of them.
 He or she will be able to monitor your pregnancy.
 With regular visits, they will be able to spot any problems earlier.
 You’ll be more likely to have a good outcome.

 - Keep up with treatment.
 Continue treating any health conditions you had before pregnancy.
 Make sure your doctor knows what medicines you’re taking.
 He or she will know if they are safe for your baby.

 - Don’t smoke, drink alcohol, or use drugs.
-Tobacco, alcohol and drugs can be very harmful to you and your baby when you are pregnant.
+Tobacco, alcohol, and drugs can be very harmful to you and your baby when you are pregnant.